uncosoft/mopub-unity-sdk/README.md

 To file an issue with our team please email [support@mopub.com](mailto:support@mopub.com).

-## New in This Version (4.20.1 - March 13, 2018)
+## New in This Version (4.20.2 - March 16, 2018)
-- The MoPub Unity Plugin now includes version 4.20.0 of the MoPub Android SDK and version 4.20.1 of the MoPub iOS SDK.
+- Fixed an issue with banners being occluded by the notch in iPhone X; banners (regardless of platform or positioning) are now restricted to the device's safe area.
 - We are formally separating network adapters from our MoPub SDK.
 This is to enable an independent release cadence resulting in faster updates and certification cycles.
 New mediation location is accessible [here](https://github.com/mopub/mopub-unity-mediation).
 We have also added an additional tool, making it easy for publishers to get up and running with the mediation integration.
 Check out https://developers.mopub.com/docs/mediation/integrate/ and integration instructions at https://developers.mopub.com/docs/unity/getting-started/.